 Since then, there have been numerous variations of the recipe.
 Initially, I was going to use the original recipe, but decided that I would start with the Cooks Country recipe.

-Preparing the Ingredients for the Morning Glory Mini Muffins:
+Making the Morning Glory Mini Muffins

 I started by toasting the shredded coconut and pecans in a dry skillet over medium heat.
 This took about 8 minutes.